V-Sekai-fire/aria-character-core/apps/aria_hybrid_planner/decisions/001-timeline-module-function-implementation.md

 This ADR addresses the critical path issue preventing hybrid planner functionality.
 The implementation should prioritize getting basic functionality working quickly while building toward a comprehensive Timeline API.

 The existing Bridge and Interval modules provide a solid foundation, but integration work is needed to create the unified Timeline interface expected by the hybrid planner.

+### Lessons Learned

+**TOMBSTONE: Missing Function Investigation**

+Initial analysis incorrectly assumed that Timeline functions were missing when they were actually fully implemented.
+This highlights the importance of:

+1. **Thorough code search** before assuming functions don't exist
+2. **Namespace vs. implementation distinction** - compilation errors can be misleading
+3. **Verification through multiple methods** - search, file inspection, and function signature analysis

+**Resolution:** All Timeline functions existed.
+Only namespace aliasing was needed (completed in ADR-002).

+**Impact:** Prevented unnecessary implementation work and focused effort on the actual problem (namespace resolution).